Qualitative Cohort Analysis

 User's referral source.
 This means that, for each segment, you add one

 Revenue metric and filter for the specific segment:

 Second, you should make two changes to the time options of the report:

 time interval to

 None.
-This is because we eventually group by the time interval as a dimension instead of using the usual time options.
+This is because you eventually group by the time interval as a dimension instead of using the usual time options.

-time range to the window of time you want the report to cover.
+time range to the window of time that you want the report to cover.

 all time view of